friend1ws/pmsignature/README.md

 ```
 G <- readMPFile(inputFile, numBases = 5);
 ```
-Here, *inputFile* is the path for the input file. *numBases* is the number of flanking bases to consider including the central base (if you want to consider two 5' and 3' bases, then set 5).
+Here, *inputFile* is the path for the input file.
+*numBases* is the number of flanking bases to consider including the central base (if you want to consider two 5' and 3' bases, then set 5).
 You can format the data as the full model by typing
 ```
 G <- readMPFile(inputFile, numBases = 5, type = "full");
 ```
-Also, you can add transcription direction information by typing
+Also, you can add transcription direction information by typing (in that case, the package *TxDb.Hsapiens.UCSC.hg19.knownGene* is necessary)
 ```
 G <- readMPFile(inputFile, numBases = 5, trDir = TRUE);
 ```